 This course is designed to further one's proficiency at the advanced level.
 Emphasis is on developing one's interpersonal, interpretive and presentational skills.
 Students will be expected to communicate daily in the target language.
-Vocabulary will focus on environmental concerns, social awareness, professions/careers, technology, leisure activities and literature.
-Grammatical concepts will emphasize the more advanced and complex structures.
+Vocabulary will focus on travel, sports and health, daily routines, clothing and shopping, legends, food preparation and in the restaurant.
+Grammatical concepts will emphasize the more advanced and complex structures of the past tense.
+Students will narrate past stories using the preterite and imperfect tenses.
 In addition, the students will compare and contrast various Hispanic cultures and traditions.